 As shown below, you will need to set parameters such as the instance type, VPC (i.e. subnet), key pair, and security group.

 In this article, we have achieved the automated cross-region replication.
 It is important to note that RPO & RTO comes with a cost, including the snapshots data storage costs as well as data transfer.
 Under this consideration, you should define the required uptime and plan your backup and DR frequency.
-You may plan for backup every day to separate the regions instead of the CPM hourly default.
-We strongly recommend that you to learn how to how to estimate your snapshot costs.
+You may plan for backup every day to separate the regions instead of the N2WS hourly default.
+Although AWS doesn’t make this task very transparent, we strongly recommend that you to learn how to how to estimate your snapshot costs.

-Finally, N2WS Backup & Recovery facilitates automation and management of your backup and recovery, providing you the ultimate protection and confidence that your data and applications are safe.
+Finally, N2WS Backup & Recovery facilitates automation and management of your cross AWS region backup and recovery, providing you the ultimate protection and confidence that your data and applications are safe.